tvooo/tp2/7-experiments.md

 ### Setup

 As this experiment aims to compare a single route over time, I picked a route that was convenient for me to ride --- one that I would ride frequently anyway.
 The route from my home in Rönneholm to the student union building of Malmö University in Dockan served therefore as experiment route.
-The route starts in a residential area, goes along a park and the city library, as well as along a busy road between a park and the old town, and ends in the industrial area of the harbour. \todo[distance in km?]
+The route starts in a residential area, goes along a park and the city library, as well as along a busy road between a park and the old town, and ends in the industrial area of the harbour.
+It has a length of about 2.2 kilometers.

 Prior to each ride, I mounted my phone on my handlebars via a rubber bike mount.
 I used a simple audio recording app (the same as in the pilot experiment) without a headset or external microphone to capture the soundscape.